 As businesses continue their drive towards digital transformation, it has become increasingly vital for them to embrace new tools, tactics, and technologies.
 One of the fastest growing segments in enterprise software is Robotic Process Automation.
-In fact, a survey from Futurum Research suggests that 95% of organizations anticipate enterprise-wide RPA implementations within the next three years.
+In fact, a survey from Futurum Research suggests that 95% of organisations anticipate enterprise-wide RPA implementations within the next three years.

 Our guest for today shares her insights on how Robotic Process Automation can enable digital transformation.
-She lays down the facts and disproves misconceptions around RPA, discusses the current challenges associated with its adoption, and shares some advice on how organizations can develop a culture of automation.
+She lays down the facts and disproves misconceptions around RPA, discusses the current challenges associated with its adoption, and shares some advice on how organisations can develop a culture of automation.

-Kevin Montalbo: All right.
+All right.
 Joining us all the way from Australia is Toro Cloud CEO and founder David Brown.
 Hi, David!
 How are you doing?

-David Brown: Good morning, Kevin.
+Good morning, Kevin.
 I’m well, thanks!

-KM: Our guest is one of the founding partners and a Lead Analyst at Futurum Research, an independent research, analysis, and advisory firm.
+Our guest is one of the founding partners and a Lead Analyst at Futurum Research, an independent research, analysis, and advisory firm.
 She’s also the CEO and Founder of V3 Broadsuite [V3B], and the President of the Broadsuite Media Group [BMG].

 A serial entrepreneur with a technology centric focus, she has worked with some of the world’s largest brands to help them embrace disruption and the reality of the connected customer, and to successfully understand and navigate the process of Digital Transformation (DX).